dtlai/delp/README.md

 [Live Site](https://ridealong-app.herokuapp.com/#/)

 A Yelp-inspired web application where users can search for businesses and leave reviews and ratings.
-Delp is primarily built with React/Redux for the frontend, Ruby on Rails for the backendm, and PostgreSQL
+Delp is primarily built with React/Redux for the frontend, Ruby on Rails for the backend, and PostgreSQL for the database.

 # Features
 * Create an account to make posts about their trips